SupaMafia/R_Install_Script_UbuntuLTS/README.md

 #------------fix_dependency.sh--------------------

-!!!Need Ubuntu LTS tested on 20.04 LTS!!!
+!!!
+Need Ubuntu LTS tested on 20.04 LTS !!!

-!!!Not for other Linux systems!!!
+!!!
+Not for other Linux systems !!!

 To use it,  you need to install r-base and add r-cran repo first.